 There's nothing quite like seeing the world's top golfers tee off at a golf tournament in Scotland.
 After all, Scotland is The Home of Golf, where the game has its roots.

 And when we say golf tournaments, we mean some of the very best golf championships around.
-We're talking The Open, the Scottish Open, the Women's British Open, and in 2014, the Ryder Cup.
+We're talking The Open, the Scottish Open, the Ladies Scottish Open, the European Championships and, in 2019, the Solheim Cup.

-Between June and October, hundreds of golf fans from around the globe descend on Scotland's championship courses to see how the best in the game take on the challenges of the country's finest courses from Troon to Turnberry and Muirfield to Castle Stuart.
+Between June and October, hundreds of golf fans from around the globe descend on Scotland's championship courses to see how the best in the game take on the challenges of the country's finest courses from Gleneagles to St Andrews Old Course and Carnoustie to Gullane.

 Why not come and see world-class golf for yourself?